What do we mean by "easy to use" images? Public domain images.

 - At Bing Images, type in your search term, such as spring and press Enter.

 - To the far right, next to SafeSearch, click on the Filter icon.
 A toolbar with drop down arrows will appear; click on License; click on Public domain.

 - Once you see an image you like, click on the image.
-Below the image, in the left hand corner, to check out if it's ok to use, click on the link that starts with "View page:"
+Below the image, in the left hand corner, to check out if it's ok to use, click on the link to it's web site, such as http://www.publicdomainpictures.net

 - Once you know the image license is public domain or CC0, you can right-click on the image, left-click on Save image as: a) Type in a name, and b) pick a location to store your image.

 - You can update the image if you like, and use it where ever you like, such as uploading it to your Sakai site Resources area.
 Display it by using Lessons and the Sakai Text Editor, image tool.

 - Note: Each time you perform a search, you MUST click on License and click on Public Domain, otherwise, you'll see images that are copyrighted and/or have creative commons licenses.

 Even if you're an instructor, usually the images are copyrighted: